raquelmdtum/raquelmdtum.github.io/index.markdown

 <body>
   <div class="main-content">

   For many years, people have wondered whether there is anything more out there besides our beloved Earth.
-Sightings of Unidentified Flying Objects, commonly referred to as UFOs,  worldwide have begun to pique our interest in what is out there in the unknown.
+Sightings of Unidentified Flying Objects, commonly referred to as UFOs, or Unidentified Aerial Phenomena (UAPs) worldwide have begun to pique our interest in what is out there in the unknown.
 What once seemed like fantastical and crazy stories of strange shapes and lights in the sky has become a growing field of research, sparking debate, curiosity, and wonder.
 But behind the anecdotes and rumors lies a wealth of data.
   <br>
   <br>
   In this project, we will analyze UFO sightings' data from across the United States to uncover patterns in their geographic distribution, timing, and the way witnesses describe these events.
 To guide us through this project, we will focus on answering these three questions: